Skip to main content

 Yes.
 Note that the RSP Program will have two evaluation periods: one before the gTLD application submission period and another during the gTLD submission period.
 New gTLD applicants are required to use RSPs that have been successfully evaluated during either of the evaluation periods.

-The RSP evaluation fee is estimated at a maximum of $92,000.
-Information on the fee to apply as an RSP can be found here.
+The RSP Program is funded by those seeking evaluation on a cost-recovery basis.
+Based on a conservative estimate of the number of RSP applicants.
+More information on the fee to apply as an RSP can be found here.

-16. How can my organization apply to be an evaluated RSP?
+18. How can my organization apply to be an evaluated RSP?
+Copy Icon

 Applications for the RSP Evaluation Program are required to be submitted through the RSP Portal.
 Information on the RSP Portal may be found here.